lukechampine/us/cmd/user/README.md

 `newcontract` is not supplied, the new contract will be written to a file named according to the same scheme as `user form`.

+When a contract is renewed, the new contract is automatically enabled and the old contract is disabled (if applicable).
+Lastly, a suffix, `_old`, is also appended to the filename of the old contract to ensure that it will no longer be used.

 The host may be offline when you attempt to renew, in which case you will have to try again later.
-It is recommended that you renew contracts within at least 1000 blocks of their endheight.
-This provides a safety buffer if the host is offline close to the endheight.
+For this reason, it is recommended that you first attempt to renew a contract within at least 1000 blocks (approx. 1 week) of its end height.

 ## Uploading and Downloading Files